Elves (Marvel Comics): Light-Elves

 The Light Elves first appear in Alpha Flight when Loki lies to an ill and delusional Northstar and claims Northstar is one of them.
 This prompts Northstar to journey to Alfheim to reside there and abandon the rest of Alpha Flight.

 Cat-Elves

 A subspecies of the Light Elves called the Cat Elves are introduced when Northstar learns he has been deceived by Loki.
-These Elves are smaller than their brethren and ride winged cats as their steed.
+These Elves are smaller than their brethren and use winged cats as steeds.

 Ice-Elves

 Another subspecies of the Light Elves called the Ice Elves were revealed when one of their palaces was wiped out by the Ano-Athox warlord Uthana Thoth.
 The Ice Elves reside in the frozen portion of Alfheim.

 Santa's Elves

-These magical Elves are descendants of the Light Elves and aid Santa Claus, a powerful mutant, in creating toys for Santa to deliver and they are resistant to aging and diseases.
+These magical Elves are descendants of the Light Elves and aid Santa Claus, a powerful mutant, in creating toys.

 Smoke-Elves

-During the "'Fear Itself" storyline, the Smoke Elves debut where they are the servants of the Serpent.
-They created a Golem that attacked Iron Man and the Dwarves in Svartalfheim.
-The Golem that the Smoke Elves created was defeated by Iron Man.
-While Iron Man prepares to take the Asgardian weapons to his allies, Splitlip and his Dwarves are given the approval to have Iron Man dispose of the captive Smoke Elves.
-Iron Man then gives the Smoke Elves the choice of either being dealt with by the Dwarves or taking their leave.
-The Smoke Elves choose to take their leave.
+During the "'Fear Itself" storyline, the Smoke Elves appear as servants of the Serpent.